 Tooth-Colored Fillings – Lincoln, NE

 In the past, cavities were filled with a silver-colored material known as amalgam.
 Not only did this filling material create a grey sheen that appeared in patients’ smiles, it actually worked against them in the long-term as it began to split the tooth apart further.
-Instead of settling for an inferior solution to restore teeth, it’s worth looking at tooth-colored fillings and what they have to offer.
+Instead of settling for an inferior solution to restore teeth, it’s worth looking at tooth-colored fillings in Lincoln, NE and what they have to offer.
 The dentists at Williamsburg Dental can restore your tooth’s structure, appearance and your confidence to eat the foods you want without worry.
 Here’s how!

 What Material Do Tooth-Colored Fillings Use?

 Silver fillings make up a combination of different metals, including tin, copper, mercury, gold and other alloys.
 In stark contrast, tooth-colored fillings use composite resin, a material that combines glass and plastic compounds to form a putty-like substance.
 Because composite resin is more malleable, dentists can create a more effective seal in the damaged portion of the tooth while reducing the removal of natural tooth structure.
 Buffing teeth down to accommodate a dental filling is typical for silver fillings, however this is typically not the case when using tooth-colored alternatives.

 One of the biggest drawbacks of amalgam is its response to hot and cold stimuli.
 When metal is exposed to extreme temperatures, it begins to expand and then contract back into its original state after the stimuli is removed.
 This regular expansion causes the filling to act as a wedge inside the tooth and only breaks it apart more quickly.
 It is often why dentists are willing to replace it with a tooth-colored alternative.
 Composite resin does not respond to stimuli in this way, making it ideal for use as a filling material.